-Getting protection for your family is more important than ever before, especially with the threat of COVID-19 still active.
-Even if this virus will not come to pay us a visit this year, death can occur anytime.
+Getting protection for your family is more important than ever before, even if the threat of COVID-19 is not as strong as before, death can occur anytime.
 While it may not be fun to think about it, getting life insurance can keep your family safe and may allow you to live your life to the fullest.

 What is Life Insurance?

 In simple terms, life insurance is a contract that ensures that your family members, or those closest to you who rely on you for constant financial support, will receive financial aid or money support should something unexpected happened and you would pass away.

 The life insurance policy can be made with any type of insurance company and can be personalized to your own needs, factoring in the amount paid out to the beneficiaries.
 As a policyholder, it lies in your responsibility to pay a monthly fee, also known as a premium.
 Upon death, that premium is forfeit, and the amount of money established in the contract is released to the next of kin.

 The sum that is issued by the insurer to the beneficiaries can be used by them for any purpose, including but not limited to: